MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

 2. Select **Create Cloud Management Gateway** in the ribbon.

 3. On the General page of the wizard, select **Sign in**.
-Authenticate with an Azure subscription administrator account.
+Authenticate with an Azure **Subscription Owner** account.
 The wizard automatically populates the remaining fields from the information stored during the Azure AD integration prerequisite.
 If you own multiple subscriptions, select the **Subscription ID** of the subscription you want to use.

     > [!Note]
     > Starting in version 1810, classic service deployments in Azure were deprecated in Configuration Manager.
 In version 1902 and earlier, select **Azure Resource Manager deployment** as the CMG deployment method.